microsoft/PowerApps-Samples/cds/orgsvc/C#/OverrideGoalTotal/README.md

 1. Checks for the version of the org.
 2. Retrieves the sales manager created manually in **Office 365**.
 3. Creates a PhoneCall record and supporting account record for the sample.
-4. Creates ActivityPartys for the phone calla "From" field.
+4. Creates ActivityPartys for the phone calla "From" column.
 5. Creates an open phone call.
 6. Closes the first phone call and creates a second one.
 7. Closes the second phone call.